ionic-team/ionic-docs/static/usage/v8/theming/class-dark-mode/angular/styles_css.md

 /**
  * Ionic Dark Theme
  * -----------------------------------------------------
- * For more info, please see:
+ * For more information, please see:
  * https://ionicframework.com/docs/theming/dark-mode
  */